 This is an introductory course that is especially relevant for students interested in careers that involve interacting and working with people.
-It is also valuable for all students, as it provides everyday life and communication skills.
-Topics covered include personality, positive character traits, heredity and your environment.
+It is also valuable for all students, as it provides evervdav life and skills. communication Topics covered include personality, positive character traits, heredity and your environment.
 Students will gain skills and knowledge as it pertains to building positive and productive relationships in various aspects of life, such as career, community and various relationships.
-Other main topics include positive communication skills. conflict prevention and resolution, as well as digital responsibility.
+Other main topics include positive communication skills, conflict prevention and resolution, as well as digital responsibility.